 Clegg was appointed by the university to manage construction of a new multi-storey car park.
 The site is adjacent to the Gisbert Kapp building and 52 Pritchatts Road, both refurbished by Clegg Construction in 2010.

 Prior to starting on site, Clegg engaged with a specialist to undertake/commission a comprehensive Unexploded Ordnance (UXO) survey to determine any risk of unexploded items of ordnance embedded in the ground.
 The results of the survey deemed the site to be at medium/high risk of this, with Clegg further instructing a pre-probe survey to identify ‘ferris objects’ as part of our UXO mitigation plan.

-The elevational treatments respond to the adjacent Gisbert Kapp building through the use of terracotta rain-screen cladding system on aluminium support frames.
+The elevational treatments respond to the adjacent Gisbert Kapp building through the use of a terracotta rain-screen cladding system on aluminium support frames.

 The car park was designed with a low-use energy strategy that incorporated LED lighting to Park Mark standards.

 The cladding system was designed to maximise natural ventilation across each storey, mitigating unnecessary spend on bulky mechanical ventilation systems

 ENVIRONMENT AND SOCIAL VALUE

 The car park was designed to meet ‘Park Mark’, Safer Parking Scheme standards with processes put in place to help deter criminal activity and create a safer environment for users.
 As a result, the British Parking Association (BPA) were involved in the sign-off process alongside other project stakeholders, and deemed the new car parking facilities to meet stringent assessment guidelines which cover quality management, appropriate lighting, and effective surveillance.